The secret life of gamers: How a niche underworld became mainstream in COVID-19 times

 Best invention?

 Some people blame video games for the rise in violence.
 There are conflicting studies: Some back while others trash the games-lead-to-violent-behaviour hypothesis.
-But games have been around nearly 50 years.
-Along with movie streaming, they have proven a useful to keep our sanity intact at a time when thousands of stadiums, schools, gyms, parks and kids’ camps are shut.
+But games have been around for nearly 50 years.
+Along with movie streaming, which has disrupted the world of cinemas, games have proven a useful tool to keep our sanity intact at a time when thousands of stadiums, schools, gyms, parks and kids’ camps are shut.
 Competitive online events offered a semblance of action — at a time of forced inaction.

 The Washington Post recently explored this subject: Given the months of isolation, online video games have become a conduit for tackling harder topics, like depression.
 “Whether it’s shooting aliens together in near silence or opening up about feelings of loss, playing games is serving a valuable purpose,” the Post reported.
 And with it, new relationships are formed.